diarmidmackenzie/aframe/docs/introduction/entity-component-system.md

 ![Registry Example](https://cloud.githubusercontent.com/assets/674727/25502318/0f76ceec-2b4b-11e7-9829-cb3784b20dc1.gif)

-Below is a complete example of using various community components from the Registry and using the unpkg CDN.
+Below is a complete example of using various community components from the Component Directory and using the unpkg CDN.
 We can [remix or check out this example on Glitch][glitch].

 ```html